-Why Amy Klobuchar's Endorsement of Joe Biden Could Change Everything
+Why Amy Klobuchar's Endorsement Of Joe Biden Could Change Everything

 While Klobuchar’s relatively minimal support means her exit from the race felt inevitable, her endorsement of Biden ahead of Super Tuesday feels like a game-changer.
 The results of tomorrow's all-important primary, which will more or less determine whether the Democratic nominee will be an outspoken septuagenarian Democratic socialist from Vermont or an outspoken septuagenarian establishment Democrat from Delaware, are still up in the air, but a sudden cascade of high-level support for Biden could have a significant effect.
 Today, prominent senators like Tammy Duckworth, former senators like Barbara Boxer and Harry Reid, and a slew of public officials nationwide announced their endorsements of Biden.
 Pete Buttigieg, another recent 2020 dropout, is said to be considering a Biden endorsement.

 Why is all of this happening now?
-These endorsements are akin to job applications, with many of these high-level officials unofficially vying for cabinet positions or even running-mate status: Sen. Kamala Harris, who is also said to be weighing an endorsement of Biden, is often brought up as a potential VP.
+Endorsements are akin to job applications, with many of these high-level officials unofficially vying for cabinet positions or even running-mate status: Sen. Kamala Harris, who is also said to be weighing an endorsement of Biden, is often brought up as a potential VP.
 Then, too, even after his decisive victory in South Carolina, Biden needs a boost on Super Tuesday if he wants to win the nomination, as he's been lagging in other states.
 This is also a way for centrist Democrats to steer the nomination from Bernie Sanders.

 Klobuchar, who knows her way around an argument and has had quite a few standout moments in the Democratic debates, is likely to be an effective advocate for Biden, who has, to put it mildly, had a few speaking gaffes on the campaign trail and the debate stage.